DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 ### Variant collision in response maps

 Ordinary and test-copy packages share `PkgPath`.
-Keep the test-aware response separate and select by `ForTest` before reducing to a map.
+Select packages by `ForTest` before merging them over the ordinary `ResolveResponse`, and omit the package under test from the final map.

 ### Flag mismatch